Neuroconstructivism: Ensocialment

 While a person may manipulate the environment, the specific environment in which the person develops has highly constraining effects on the possible neural representations exhibited through a restriction of the possible physical and social experiences.
 For example, if a child is raised without a mother, the child cannot change his/her responses or actions to generate a mother.
 S/he may only work within the specified constraints of the environment in which s/he is born.
 If a child is born into poor conditions compared to a child who grew up in a middle class with exposure to athletic activities with family and friends is likely to stay distant from athletic joy throughout adulthood, since their cognition and happiness has been unaffected and not introduced to it as a child to fully grasp the happiness and necessity it causes throughout childhood.
 Therefore, neurconstructivism is also a contagion.
-The aforementioned examples are an asset to explaining the way our schemas have been sculpted and the immense affect they have on our every day lives.
+The aforementioned examples are an asset to explaining the way our schemas have been sculpted and the immense affect they have on our everyday lives.